Modern Parquet Flooring

-There are several parquet patterns that have been the traditional design choice over the centuries.
+There are several modern parquet flooring patterns that still make use of the traditional designs that have been popular over the centuries.
 The most popular of these is the herringbone parquet pattern, which can either be laid with the notch of the “v” of the herringbone lengthways along the room, or set at a diagonal to the room.
 Slight variations on the herringbone are the double herringbone, where there are double blocks of wood in the distinct interlocking pattern, and the chevron, where the ends of the blocks are cut off at an angle (see below).

 Other traditional parquet patterns are the basketweave, where each relatively small tile made of three or four rectangular blocks are set perpendicular to each other in a sort of crosshatch fashion; the brick pattern, where small rectangular blocks are set lengthways rather like a brick wall; and the original Versailles pattern where a combination of rectangular and square blocks are intricately laid to mimic a woven fabric.